Woman using tablet in office setting

 Obtaining Federal & State ID Numbers

 Functioning as a social security number for your business, your Employer Identification Number (EIN) enables your small business to pay federal and state taxes, hire staff, and open a business bank account.
-Applying is free through the IRS, and you’ll receive your nine-digit EIN as soon as your application is verified.
+You can apply through the IRS at no cost, and you’ll receive your nine-digit EIN as soon as your application is verified.

 If your business is subject to paying state taxes, you’ll need a state tax ID number.
 Although the process of getting a state tax ID number is similar to getting your EIN, it’s different in every state, so explore your state’s government websites for specific details.